oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/01-pv-path.md

 export PV_ROOT=<someDIR>
 ```

-Then use the following commands to auto-update the path values in the PV and PVC YAML files.
+Then use the following commands to auto-update the path values in the PV and PVC YAML files:

 ```
 sed -i 's@%PV_ROOT%@'"$PV_ROOT"'@' mysql/persistence.yaml